CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: Background and Motivation

 \subsection{Motivation}

 We design experiments on two sparse attention accelerators, i.e., SANGER and DOTA, to confirm this statement.
-Figure~\ref{sanger_break} (a) and (b) present the operations ratio of SANGER \cite{Lu21} and {DOTA~\cite{Qu22}} running five real-world datasets.
+Figure~\ref{sanger_break} presents the operations ratio of SANGER \cite{Lu21} and {DOTA~\cite{Qu22}} running five real-world datasets (details to see Section V).
 The ratio of the operation comes from breaking down the response time to the {\em mask matrix generation} (MA-GE) and the {\em attention mechanism calculation} (AT-CA).
-To assess the impact of off-chip memory access, we further break down the MA-GE and AT-CA to the memory access time (MA-GE-M and AT-CA-M) and the processor execution time (MA-GE-P and AT-CA-P).
+To assess the impact of off-chip memory access, we further break down the MA-GE and AT-CA to the processor execution time (MA-GE-P and AT-CA-P) and the memory access time (MA-GE-M and AT-CA-M).
+The memory access time is obtained by subtracting the average kernel runtime from the total execution time.

 {\bf First, the overhead of the mask generation and attention calculation phases both cannot be ignored.} {Figure~\ref{sanger_break} shows the MA-GE takes an average of 17.9\% (14.3\% in DOTA) response time, while the AT-CA takes 82.1\% (85.7\% in DOTA).} The calculation overhead of the pruning phase is smaller than the attention calculation since the pruning phase of SANGER and DOTA uses low-precision computing.